amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

 49.)
 Difference between HashMap and LinkedHashMap - Accolite 50.)
 Why wait() method is part of Object class and not Thread - Accolite 51.)
-What is Auto-Boxing and Unboxing in Java? - ProKarma
+What is Auto-Boxing and Unboxing in Java? - ProKarma 52.)
+What is Deadlock & Race Condition in Java? - Walmart 53.)
+Detect if a Tree is a Binary Search Tree - JP Morgan & Chase Co.
+53.)
+Different Ways of Traversal of the Tree - JP Morgan & Chase Co.
+54.)
+Traverse a Tree and link siblings of a tree - OLA Cabs
 ```

 # SQL Interview Questions